You can eliminate practically all side effects of nutritional supplements due to product adulteration. Here is how.

 The inadequacies of FDA dietary supplement enforcement of the regulatory policies, together with the fact that the FDA essentially only intervenes after a problem with supplement has become apparent (Jiang, 2009), continues to make this particular dietary supplement safety aspect a tangible concern for consumers.

 For example, several research reports (Green, et al., 2001; Van Thuyne, et al., 2006; Geyer, et al., 2008; Hasegawa, et al., 2008; Judkins, et al., 2010; Cohen & Ernst, 2010) attest to the contamination of health supplements (including widely-consumed multivitamin supplements) with steroids, stimulants, prescription drugs, pesticides, heavy metals, bacteria, and so forth.
 Typically, the product categories most significantly affected by adulteration have been weight loss, sexual enhancement, sports enhancement and body building supplements (News & Events -Press Announcements, Dec.
 15, 2010, from Official US Government FDA website, accessed Feb.
 2011; Cohen, et al., 2014).
+(Nutritional merchandise from these categories are, therefore, among the least safe supplements).

 Or, that products contain either too little or too much of a listed ingredient...